44 Backcountry Camp

 44 Camp is a semi-developed, designated backcountry site with nearby access to Redwood Creek and Tall Trees Grove.
-There is no working toilet and all campers will need to dig catholes for burying human waste.
-Used toilet paper and feminine products will need to be packed out.
+There is no working toilet and all campers will need to follow Leave No Trace Principles when camping here.
+Used toilet paper and all trash will need to be packed out.

 Day Use: Horse RidingA backcountry permit is required for overnight camping.

 To prepare for any trip to this location, download the detailed 44 Camp backcountry guide and map.
 (PDF)

 • When parking at trailhead, secure items of value and keep them out of sight; better yet, leave them at home!
 Lock vehicle doors, roll up windows, and engage anti-theft devices.

 • Redwood Creek may be impossible to cross during the rainy season and/or during high flow stages; two bridges over Redwood Creek are only in place seasonally, usually June–September.
 If Redwood Creek is impassable, then hiking from the Orick Horse Trailhead is the only option.